W-M-T/Thalia-Programming-Contest-Framework/README.md

 - Python starter bot: see the exampleBot directory

 You can run your bot by running the ```ClientRunner.py``` script in the framework directory.

-Don't forget to start the server first.
+Don't forget to also start the server.

 In this directory you will also find a config file.
 By changing it you can configure:
 - The name of your team